Donald Trump Praises Elijah Cummings After Attacking The Politician For Months

 — Be A King (@BerniceKing) October 17, 2019

 As The Inquisitr previously reported, Cummings died at the age of 68 after battling health issues for some time.
 Cummings served in the House for 23 years.
-Though a cause of death wasn’t released officially, the Democrat has been struggling with heart issues for years.
+Though a cause of death wasn’t released officially, the Democrat had been struggling with heart issues for years.
 In July 2017, he had surgery on his heart and later suffered complications from that surgery.

 The funeral arrangements for the political leader haven’t been announced at this point, and flags are flying half-mast across the country to honor him.